TheSilvered/nest/docs/c_api/c_api-sequence.md

 **Returns:**

-A new reference to the object at index on success and NULL on failure.
+A new reference to the object at `idx` on success and `NULL` on failure.
 The error is set.
 The function fails when the index is outside the sequence.

 ---